mayasharma2110/Keep-Riding/README.md

 I used Balsamiq to make the wireframes for this project and they can be found [here](assets/Keep_Riding_Wireframes.bmpr).
 The website was designed to have 3 pages - home, prices and contact.

+All 3 pages are designed to have similar general shape in terms of margins and padding.
+I also aimed for there to be some content hinting where possible to encourage the user to keep scrolling.

 ## Surface

 ### Colours

-The three main colours used in the website are yellow (palegoldenrod), brown (saddlebrown) and blue (royalblue).
+The two main colours used in the website are yellow (palegoldenrod) and brown (saddlebrown).
-I picked these colours because I wanted the colour theme to match that of horse riding (brown/beige) however I also wanted some colour to stand out which is why some elements turn blue when the user hovers over them.
+I picked these colours because I wanted the colour theme to match that of horse riding (brown/beige).

+However, I did not want the website to feel dull or bland so I made some elements turn blue (royalblue) when the user hovers over them.
+I also picked picutres with some brighter colours in them, where possible, to help make the website more pleasing to the eye.

-I also used DarkSlateGrey and whitesmoke colours for some of the text colour.
+I used DarkSlateGrey and whitesmoke colours for most of the text colour and saddlebrown for headings.

 ### Typography